kylebarron/kylebarron.github.io/content/posts/fast-compiled-python-bindings/index.md

 It is indeed possible in some cases for a compiled library to _directly access_ the underlying memory of the input, even when it comes from another compiled library.
 It can be highly performant but comes with a number of potential pitfalls.

 For one, in order to do this safely, the two libraries must have total agreement over the exact shape and layout of how the data is stored at the binary level, called the [Application Binary Interface](https://en.wikipedia.org/wiki/Application_binary_interface) (ABI).
-In contrast to an API, in an _ABI_ communication happens at the binary level instead of at the language interface level.
+In contrast to an API, the communcation of an _ABI_ happens at the binary level instead of at the language interface level.

 But ABI compatibility can be extremely difficult to achieve.
 All libraries exchanging memory must be kept fully in sync with any ABI changes.
 Errors in ABI compatibility can lead to memory safety issues or a [segmentation fault](https://en.wikipedia.org/wiki/Segmentation_fault), which crashes the Python interpreter without a chance to recover.